 This cultural shift will continue to take hold in the mainstream fitness market also, where clubs (and their members) are no longer willing to settle for sub-standard group fitness studios.
 Gone are the white walls and mirrors, in are the edgy designs and chic lighting.
 As Virtual fitness continues to surge, clubs and are investing in stylish décor and high-class A/V systems with nine-screen mosaics and beautiful LED screens to enhance the experience.

 Having spent the best part of the last decade slugging it out over members, boutiques and big box clubs are starting to show a mutual appreciation.
-Traditional clubs are emulate the boutique experience and seeking to maintain their share of members’ fitness spend by offering ‘club within a club’ boutique offerings, such as indoor cycling, HIIT and boxing.
+Traditional clubs are emulating the boutique experience and seeking to maintain their share of members’ fitness spend by offering ‘club within a club’ boutique offerings, such as indoor cycling, HIIT and boxing.
 David Lloyd Leisure has made waves with its HIIT-flavoured Blaze concept which it plans to roll out across 63 UK clubs by Spring 2019, while a number of clubs globally have licensed high-quality group fitness programs to be offered in stylised studios.

-Boutiques on the other hand, are taking tips from traditional clubs by broadening their focus.
+Boutiques, on the other hand, are taking tips from traditional clubs by broadening their focus.
 Having risen to prominence through specialising in a single type of workout, leading boutique operators such as SoulCycle and rising stars such as China’s Space Cycle are branching out to offer a wider range of workout experiences and expand their footprint.
 The expansion into new areas could be seen as a reaction to greater competition and tougher market conditions as fitness aggregators cut back on subsidies.
 With industry analysts privately estimating that up to 40% of boutique clubs are in the red, expect to see more boutiques broaden their offering as they seek to emulate the advantages of the more profitable big box clubs.

 After a decade of stellar growth centred around low pricing, budget clubs are facing growing competition from new arrivals eager to share the spoils, forcing them to diversify.
 Realising a price war will inevitably result in a race to the bottom, many budget operators are now looking to add more premium offerings such as group exercise and other services to enhance their value proposition and boost revenues by keeping members for longer.

 Having hollowed out much of the mid-market, expect budget clubs (with bigger footprints and sleeker interiors) to start filling this vacuum and beginning to resemble leaner versions of the very clubs that they put out of business.
 This will become even more imperative as some of the budget sector powerhouses seek to flex their muscles on the international stage.
-With over 1,500 franchised sites in North America, Planet Fitness has long been suspected of harbouring plans for an expansion into Europe, while a move in the opposite direction across the Atlantic for European budget powerhouse Basic-Fit (565 clubs and counting) could equally crank up the heat on US rivals.
+With over 1,500 franchised sites in North America, Planet Fitness has long been suspected of harbouring plans for expansion into Europe, while a move in the opposite direction across the Atlantic for European budget powerhouse Basic-Fit (565 clubs and counting) could equally crank up the heat on US rivals.
 Watch this space.

 We’ve been talking about “reaching beyond the four walls of the club” for ages, but 2019 will be the year when the dream finally becomes reality.
 In an always-on economy offering more ways to get fit than ever before, clubs know the importance of staying relevant with their members by having touchpoints beyond the gym space.
 And they’re starting to make good on this.